 The Federal Civil Protection Crisis Management Board (BSTB) coordinates emergency planning and preparedness in Switzerland.
-The Concept for the Emergency Preparedness in Case of a Nuclear Power Plant Accident in Switzerland (2015) describes the requirements for emergency preparedness and is based on the following acts, ordinances, and regulatory guidelines:
+The Concept for Emergency Preparedness in Case of an Accident at a Nuclear Power Plant in Switzerland (2015) describes the requirements for emergency preparedness and is based on the following acts, ordinances, and regulatory guidelines:

-- Nuclear Energy Act - Nuclear Energy Ordinance - Radiological Protection Act - Radiological Protection Ordinance - Ordinance on Emergency Preparedness in the Vicinity of Nuclear Installations - Ordinance on the Federal Civil Protection Crisis Management Board - Ordinance on Alerting, Alarming and the Secure Radio Network - Ordinance on the National Emergency Operations Centre - Ordinance on Iodine Prophylactics in the Case of a Nuclear Accident - Ordinance on Maximum Levels for Contaminants - Regulatory Guideline ENSI-B11: Emergency exercises - Regulatory Guideline ENSI-B12: Emergency preparedness in nuclear installations - Regulatory Guideline ENSI-G07: Organisation of nuclear installations - Regulatory Guideline ENSI-A08: Analysis of source terms: Extent, methodology and boundary conditions
+- Nuclear Energy Act - Nuclear Energy Ordinance - Radiological Protection Act - Radiological Protection Ordinance - Ordinance on Emergency Preparedness in the Vicinity of Nuclear Installations - Ordinance on the Federal Civil Protection Crisis Management Board - Ordinance on Civil Protection - Ordinance on Iodine Prophylactics in the Case of a Nuclear Accident - Ordinance on Maximum Levels for Contaminants - Regulatory Guideline ENSI-B11: Emergency exercises - Regulatory Guideline ENSI-B12: Emergency preparedness in nuclear installations - Regulatory Guideline ENSI-G07: Organisation of nuclear installations - Regulatory Guideline ENSI-A08: Analysis of source terms: Extent, methodology and boundary conditions

-These requirements refer to NPPs and are used for other nuclear facilities by analogy.
-Prior to issuing the operating license for a new spent fuel or radioactive waste management facility, on-site emergency plans are required that must be approved by ENSI.
+These requirements generally refer to NPPs but are used for other nuclear facilities by analogy.
+Prior to issuing the operating licence for a new spent fuel or radioactive waste management facility, on-site emergency plans are required that must be approved by ENSI.

-To prepare emergency measures for spent fuel and radioactive waste management facilities, specific scenarios are evaluated that form the basis for the emergency planning in the environment of such facilities.
+To prepare emergency measures for spent fuel and radioactive waste management facilities, specific scenarios are evaluated and form the basis for the emergency planning in the environment of such facilities.
 The emergency scenarios at such facilities include fires, life-threatening injuries to persons, excessive radiation to personnel, substantial release of radioactivity to the environment, spillage of oil and chemicals, fuel handling accidents in hot cells, accidents during transport of waste and spent fuel, severe earthquakes, airplane crash, and malevolent actions by third parties.

-Off-site emergency plans are required if accidents involving increased radioactivity, which necessitates immediate action to mitigate or avert serious adverse consequences for human health and safety, living conditions and the environment, are possible.
-Accidents at spent fuel and radioactive waste management facilities located at NPPs are covered by the emergency organisation of the corresponding NPP.
-At PSI and ZZL only an airplane crash could lead to off-site doses requiring immediate action.
-For this scenario, the alerting and countermeasures are implemented for the population of the neighbouring communities.
+Off-site emergency plans are required if accidents involving increased radioactivity, which necessitates immediate action to mitigate or avert serious adverse consequences for human health and safety, living conditions, and the environment, are possible.
+Accidents at spent fuel and radioactive waste management facilities located at NPPs are covered by the emergency plans of the corresponding NPP.
+At PSI and Zwilag only an airplane crash could lead to off-site doses requiring immediate action.
+For this scenario, procedures are in place for immediate alerting and issuance of recommendations regarding countermeasures for the population of the neighbouring communities.